SpeciesFileGroup/install_taxonworks/production/kubernetes/README.md

 # Deploying TaxonWorks on Kubernetes

-_At present tntended to trigger memory rather than spell it out._
+_At present intended to trigger memory rather than spell it out._

 ## Kubernetes